 No Large Flows: Unlike open-ended funds, investors in close-ended funds are locked-in as per the tenure of the fund and the fund manager can focus on proper stick selection and tracking.
 Investment in a close-ended fund can only be made through NFO.

 Lock-in support: What matters more is spending time in the market rather than backing out within a short span of time.
 Many investors just spend two years in the market and end up impairing their returns.
-However, the lock-in period provided by close-ended funds of 3-4 years helps investors from bad investing behavior.
+However, the lock-in period provided by close-ended funds of 3-4 years helps investors from bad investing behaviour.

 On a Closing Note

 Investing in New Fund Offers can have multiple benefits if you have done your homework well and know the core meaning of what is NFO and what benefits you can avail from them.
 Having comprehensive knowledge regarding a new fund offer and its date of activation can help investors multiply their wealth through promising investment schemes.
-It is advisable to read the product related terms and conditions well before settling in for the final investment.
+It is advisable to read the product-related terms and conditions well before settling in for the final investment.